privacybydesign/irma-documentation/docs/irma-server.md

 In order to see the configuration that the server uses after having gathered input from these sources, specify `-v` or `-vv` or use the `verbose` option.
 Use `irma server check -v` (with the same flags, env vars and config files as `irma server`) to check your configuration for correctness before running the server.

+For a full configuation example, see [Getting started](getting-started.md#example-configuration-and-irma-session).

 In the remainder of this document, when referring to options we write them as configuration file entries, with underscores and without prefix.

 ### Default configuration